 Dormancy is a kind of armored sleep that plants go through.
 A plant, bud, or seed that is “dormant” is not visibly active.
 It is in a waiting state, a kind of suspension of life until conditions are right for active growth.
 “Actively growing” is the opposite of “dormant.”

+As a gardener, it’s important to have a basic understanding of when dormancy begins and ends.
+Pruning and grafting tasks need to be done based on a plant’s dormant or active state.
 Some grafts can only be done during dormancy; some only during active growth.
 Much pruning is meant to break dormancy or to control unwanted breaks in dormancy.

 The Quick Dirt on Dormancy